-She has reported from more than twenty countries across four continents, specialising in issues affecting Africa, the environment, health and development.
+She has reported from more than twenty-five countries across four continents, specialising in issues affecting Africa, the environment, health and development.

 Her work in print and photo has appeared in publications including The Guardian and The Observer (UK), The Independent (UK), The Sydney Morning Herald & The Age (Australia), global news websites including The Economist, InterPress Service and The Washington Post, and every major South African newspaper.
 She has been a roving correspondent for Africa’s leading paper, the Mail & Guardian.

 Nastasya also writes, shoots images and produces video for the Associated Press, has produced and presented news and features for the BBC, worked on documentary projects for NBC Dateline (US) and BBC 1, and has appeared as an on-screen correspondent for ITV (UK), Nine Network (Australia), Network 10 (Australia), RTE (Ireland) and eNews Channel Africa.

 She files radio reports for National Public Radio (US), the BBC World Service, BBC’s Radio 5 Live, Public Radio International (US), and RTE (Ireland).
 Her work as the Features & Investigative Reporter at Eyewitness News - the news arm of South Africa’s largest commercial radio broadcaster - was nominated in 2011 for the country’s most highly regarded long-form radio documentary award.

 Nastasya also writes about design, travel, food and culture, for magazines including Marie Claire, Elle Decoration, British Airways' High Life, online journal Roads & Kingdoms, VISI, Taste and the lifestyle supplements of South Africa’s Sunday Times and financial broadsheet Business Day.
 While based in Africa, she was the food columnist for Business Day's Wanted.